Medals, caps and memorabilia of one of football club's 'greatest defenders of all time' go under the hammer

 Thrice Champions, they were declared in the language of the day.
 Only Liverpool, Arsenal, Manchester United and now Manchester City have so far equalled the feat.

-Now a host of items belonging to Wilson will go under the hammer next month in a huge sporting memorabilia auction taking place online, and at Graham Budd Auctions in Northamptonshire on June 6-7.
+Now a host of items belonging to Wilson will go under the hammer in a huge sporting memorabilia auction taking place online, and at Graham Budd Auctions in Northamptonshire on June 6-7.

 Wilson was unstoppable during the roaring 1920s, establishing him as more than just a favourite on the Leeds Road terraces.